-I didn't really use that many instruments.
+-I didn't really use that many instruments.
 There was piano and keyboard, and not much guitar.
 Some percussion, my synths, some gadgets.
 Probably no bass either.
 Sometimes I would find things on my way to the studio and bring them in with me!

-You were coming up with aspects of noise music with the band that would become Whitehouse.
+I definitely want to ask you a lot of questions about the more experimental side of your work.
+So I have to ask, you were coming up with aspects of noise music with the band that would become Whitehouse.
 I remember reading that you were cutting apart tape loops and working with white noise, and manipulating tape loops from there.
 I think I remember you also saying that you were using the razor blade as sort of an instrument for tapes and things like that?

-Oh, the razor blade is a very multi faceted instrument.
+-Oh, the razor blade is a very multi faceted instrument.
 To clarify the Whitehouse thing, that was really William Bennett's domain, and I contributed vocals to one of his albums.
 That was kind of the extent of our work together even though we hung out a little bit.
 Conceptually, that was his deal, although I think I sold him my first WASP synthesizer, which I kind of regret.
 Yeah, there's a lot of audio manipulation in my early work, and tape loops and things like that.